Eldoir/Array2DEditor/README.md

 ## Going further

-You can create you own enum files!
+You can create your own enum files!
 In order to do that:
 - Duplicate the *Array2DExampleEnum* script and rename it.
 - Open the file and rename the class with the name of the file.
 - Replace any mention of *Enums.ExampleEnum* with your own enum name.